cybergarage/uecho-go/doc/controller_overview.md

 ### 4. Creating Control Message

-To control the found objects, create the control message using `NewMessage()` as the following.
+To control the found objects, create a control message using `NewMessage()` as follows:

 ```
 ctrl := echonet.NewController()